phalcon-orphanage/docs/es/reference/tutorial-invo-3.rst

         }
     }

-El método :code:`Tag::setDefault()` nos permite asignar un valor predeterminado a un atributo con el mismo nombre en la forma.
+The data found is bound to the form passing the model as first parameter.
 Gracias a esto, un usuario puede cambiar cualquier valor y luego enviarlo de vuelta a la base de datos usando la acción "save":

 .. code-block:: php